kanippah/CRM/replit.md

   - New leads created by sales are automatically assigned to them
   - Leads are private and only visible to the creating user
   - Admin-created leads go to global pool
+- **Convert to Contact**: One-click conversion from lead to contact
+  - Automatically creates contact with all lead data
+  - Preserves phone, email, company, address information
+  - Sets source as "Lead Conversion" for tracking
+  - Adds conversion note to lead interaction history
 - CSV Import for bulk lead upload (Admin only)
 - Interaction history tracking
 - Search functionality across name, phone, location, company